Naim-Ahmad/course-registration/README.md

 # Course Registration

-This is a course-selling platform and there are some interesting features that I have implemented in this site using React js.
+This is a course-selling platform built using React.js.
+Below are some of its key features:

 ## Features